Get Tech Tips

 What is a Micron?

-First, any scale CAN be used to measure vacuum (negative pressure) as well as positive pressure.
+First, any scale CAN be used to measure vacuum (negative pressure) and positive pressure.
 The trick is knowing which is best suited for which and the size of the scale.
-Larger units of measure are better suited for higher pressure and greater differentials, smaller units of measure are better suited for lower pressures or smaller more critical differentials.
+Larger units of measure are better suited for higher pressure and greater differentials; smaller units of measure are better suited for lower pressures or smaller, more critical differentials.

-A Micron of Mercury (or micron) is a very small/fine unit of measure related to displacement of a mercury column by atmospheric pressure, thus the distance part.
+A micron of mercury (or micron) is a very small/fine unit of measure related to the displacement of a mercury column by atmospheric pressure, thus the distance part.
 In fact, a micron is one millionth of a meter of mercury displacement.
 That's a tiny amount of pressure.

-The force of the atmosphere around us is equal to 29.92 inches of mercury or hg or 14.7 PSIA Therefore a perfect vacuum can be thought of as 0 hg although a “perfect” vacuum can never be achieved.
+The force of the atmosphere around us is equal to 29.92 inches of mercury (Hg) or 14.7 PSIA.
+Therefore, a perfect vacuum can be thought of as 0 Hg, although a “perfect” vacuum can never be achieved.

-So in the case of the suction/compound/blue gauge when it goes into a vacuum it reads in the “negative” hg scale down to -29.92 becasue it is PSIG not PSIA.
+So, when the suction/compound/blue gauge goes into a vacuum, it reads in the “negative” Hg scale.
+It goes down to -29.92 because it is PSIG, not PSIA.

-In the micron vacuum scale we start at 760,000 microns at sea level atmospheric pressure and work down towards a perfect vacuum of 0 microns or 0 hg.
-This is why a lower # in the micron vacuum scale equals a better/deeper vacuum, a higher number equals a worse/less deep vacuum.
+In the micron vacuum scale, we start at 760,000 microns at sea-level atmospheric pressure and work down towards a perfect vacuum of 0 microns or 0″ Hg.
+That is why a lower number in the micron vacuum scale equals a better/deeper vacuum; a higher number equals a worse/less deep vacuum.

-This shows why pulling a deep vacuum is done in microns, it is a very fine measurement that provides very detailed results.
-This is why very small changes can make such a huge difference in the micron reading on a micron gauge.
+This explanation shows why pulling a deep vacuum is done in microns; it's a very fine measurement that provides very detailed results.
+It's also why very small changes can make such a huge difference in the micron reading on a micron gauge.

 It also shows why micron gauges can seem finicky.
 They are really precise instruments.